amitsagargowda/Advanced-C-1/fork/README.md

 5. fork_pid.c - <td><a href="https://github.com/abinashprabakar/Advanced-C/blob/main/fork/fork_pid.c"> code </a></td>

-		In this program, it is explained that how is the process identification(pid) is found and executed.Fork returns the pid 		of the child process in the parent, and returns 0 in the child.
+		In this program, it is explained that how is the process identification(pid) is found and executed.
+		Fork returns the pid of the child process in the parent, and returns 0 in the child.
 		If creation of a process was unsuccessful then it returns -1.